-Bojan Guzina, Associate Professor, Civil Engineering
+Bojan Guzina, Associate Professor, Civil, Environmental and Geo-Engineering

 The objective of this project was to demonstrate the capabilities and limitations of ground penetrating radar (GPR) for use in local road applications.
 The effectiveness of a GPR survey is a function of site conditions, the equipment used, and experience of personnel interpreting the results.
 In addition, not all site conditions are appropriate for GPR applications.GPR is a nondestructive field test that can provide a continuous profile of existing road conditions.
 GPR utilizes high-speed data collection at speeds up to 50 mph, thus requiring less traffic control and resulting in greater safety.
 GPR has the potential to be used for a variety of pavement applications, including measuring the thickness of asphalt pavement, base and sub-grade; assisting in the analysis of rutting mechanisms; calculating and verifying material properties; locating subsurface objects; detecting stripping and/or layer separation; detecting subsurface moisture; and determining depth to near-surface bedrock and peat deposits.
 These applications are discussed in reference to 22 projects completed throughout the State of Minnesota.
 Three reports were produced: (1) a technical summary report provides an overview of the project; (2) a comprehensive review of GPR applications for use on local roads is also available; and (3) a description of the results of the GPR surveys.